Market Access and Welfare Under Free Trade Agreements: Textiles Under Nafta

-The effective market access granted to textiles and apparel under the North American Free Trade Agreement (nafta) is estimated, taking into account the presence of rules of origin.
-First, estimates are provided of the effect of tariff preferences combined with rules of origin on the border prices of Mexican final goods exported to the United States and of U.S. intermediate goods exported to Mexico, based on eight-digit Harmonized System tariff-line data.
-A third of the estimated rise in the border price of Mexican apparel products is found to compensate for the cost of complying with nafta`s rules of origin, and nafta is found to have raised the price of U.S. intermediate goods exported to Mexico by around 12 percent, with downstream rules of origin accounting for a third of that increase.
-Second, simulations are used to estimate welfare gains for Mexican exporters from preferential market access under nafta.
-The presence of rules of origin is found to approximately halve these gains.
+This paper estimates the effective market-access granted under NAFTA in textiles and apparel taking into account the presence of rules of origin (RoO) by combining two approaches.
+First, we estimate the effect of tariff preferences and (RoO) on the border prices of Mexican final goods exported to the US and of US intermediates exported to Mexico.
+We find that one third of the estimated rise in the border price of Mexican apparel products compensates for the cost of complying with NAFTA's RoO.
+We also find that NAFTA raised the price of US intermediates exported to Mexico by around 12% , RoOs downstream accounting for a third of that rise.
+Second, we use simulations to draw the likely welfare implications of RoO for Mexican exporters to the US.

 Suggested Citation: Suggested Citation